Hyperbaric Oxygen Therapy in cancer treatment

 HBO as an alternative cancer treatment

-While the theory is great, (get oxygen back inside the cell and the cancer will die) the research to date has often been anecdotal and patchy.
+While the theory is great, (get oxygen back inside the cell and the cancer will die) the research to date has been virtually non-existent.
 The primary problem, as Contreras told me, is the delivery system.
 Increasing the oxygen levels in the blood does not necessarily increase them in the cells.
 Also, the latest research is showing that even when you get oxygen back inside the cells, it doesn´t particularly ´re-ignite´ the mitochondrial power burners.
 Researchers in Alberta are looking at a compound called DCA, which they believe can do this.

 Research published in June 2013 by researchers from the University of South Florida and the Boston College using mice models proved very interesting:

 In mice with metastatic cancer and using a Ketogenic Diet and Hyperbaric Oxygen in combination and alone, with control groups, the researchers reported that a "Ketogenic Diet alone significantly decreased blood glucose, slowed tumour progression and increased mean survival time by 56.7% in mice with systemic metastatic cancer.
 While Hyperbaric Oxygen Therapy alone did not influence cancer progression, combining the Ketogenic Diet with Hyperbaric Oxygen elicited a significant decrease in blood glucose, tumour growth rate and a 77% increase in mean survival times compared to the controls.